travelsense/api/doc/dev_setup.md

 * open http://172.16.0.101/healthCheck in a browser, the page should show a JSON response

 ## Troubleshooting
 * On some Linux boxes Vagrant does not always set the network up automatically.
-You may need to do something similar to `sudo ip link set vboxnet0 up` and `sudo ip addr add 172.16.0.1/24 dev vboxnet0` to enable networking.
+You may need to do something similar to `sudo ip link set vboxnet0 up && sudo ip addr add 172.16.0.1/24 dev vboxnet0` to enable networking.

 ## Getting Database access
 PostgreSQL server is listening on all interfaces at port 5432.
 There are 2 databases available: